Updated 25th May 2019

 Shortly after the loss of Air France flight 447 in June 2009 we set about developing a robust means of detecting anomalies in Pitot static systems which give rise to false air speed data being presented to pilots.
-We looked at existing efforts in this field and decided that not enough was being done to address the issue, and some attempts were looking at over-complicated or impractical solutions.
-By late 2009 we filed for a broad patent and had simple working 'proof of principle' prototypes.
-During 2013 we began liaising with the aerospace industry on how best to proceed and we've been working hard building more and more robust devices all the while shrinking the required hardware and further developing our code to where we are today.
+Looking into existing efforts in this field it was decided that not enough was being done to address the issue, and some attempts were looking at over-complicated or impractical solutions.
+By late 2009 a broad patent was filed while simple working 'proof of principle' prototypes were being put together.
+During 2013 we began liaising with the aerospace industry on how best to proceed and we've been working hard building more and more robust devices all the while shrinking the required hardware and further developing our code to where it is today.

-We now have a device which operates using our software in conjunction with a 'single chip' controller and novel sensing method capable of performing all the required tasks involved in monitoring and reporting when blockages or other abnormalities are causing false air speed data.
-By combining a precisely calculated acoustic signal with external sources of noise created by the aircraft, engines, vibration and high velocity air, a proprietary algorithm is able to discern the status of the Pitot and static system regardless of external acoustic and inertial influences.
+We now have a device which operates using our proprietary software algorithms in conjunction with a 'single chip' controller and novel sensing method capable of performing all the required tasks involved in monitoring and reporting when blockages or other abnormalities are causing false air speed data regardless of external acoustic and inertial influences.

 Vibration Testing January 2018

 Wind Tunnel Performance Tests July 2017Patent #GB2478522B (Aircraft Pitot/Static Warning System)Other Additional patents pending.

 Pitot Guardian® Is a registered trademark covering our technology for the detection of blockages within aircraft Pitot static systems and the core software controlling the instrumentation for detection of blockages and anomalies within aircraft Pitot static systems.